-- Yellow: The drip email designs need significant revisions, therefore the final delivery date has been delayed by 1 week.
+- Yellow: The drip email designs need significant revisions based on client feedback; therefore, the final delivery date has been delayed by 1 week.

-- Red: The drip email campaign has drastically shifted direction since starting.
-We need to set-up a meeting to establish a wants/wishes for the project .
+- Red: The drip email campaign has drastically shifted direction since project kickoff.
+We’ve set up a meeting next week to realign on project scope.

 4. What We Completed This TIMEFRAME

-These should be listed in bullet format.
-Keep these short & simple.
+List these updates in bullet format.
+Keep them short and simple.
 They’re not Jira tickets.
-Don’t explain the “how” just what.
+Don’t explain the “how” but rather the “what.”

 - Obtained approval for 3 drip email designs

-- Completed handoff to development team & confirmed delivery timeline
+- Completed handoff to development team and confirmed delivery timeline

 5. What We Plan To Complete Next TIMEFRAME

-Clear, precise task list here presented in bullet format.
+Present a clear, precise task list in bullet format.

-- Pass off to client QA & testing
+- Pass off to client for QA and testing

-This is where you can raise any red flags or obstacles keeping you from moving forward.
+This is where you can raise any red flags or obstacles that may threaten project progress.

 7. Upcoming Tasks & Milestones

-A 10000 ft view of what’s going on.
-Is there anything that the viewer should review?
+Summarize what’s on the horizon for the project.
+Is there anything that the reader needs to review?
 What’s coming up next?